 That stuff?
 Shoot.
 I mean real dancing.
 Where whole lines of men and whole lines of women would talk to the ground with their feet.
-People come from all over just to see.
-They still dance there and people still come to see them, but the way she told it, it was better then.
-Just like I'm telling you it was better when I was little.
 Flowers.
 Nothing but flowers.
-Everywhere we looked -- flowers and mimosa trees and birds like you can't find nowhere anymore.
+Everywhere we looked - flowers and mimosa trees and birds like you can't find nowhere anymore.

-(COBALT BLUE sings:)
+(COBALT BLUE sings)

-"NEW ORLEANS"
+NEW ORLEANS